|Wax Week: Mixed Media

 A fellow artist once told me that any mark is better than no mark, and that advice has served me well.
 You can use these techniques to avoid that dreaded blank canvas as you begin new work or to add gestural marks at any point in your creative process to add more spontaneity and life to your work.

-In this session we'll explore several ways of making marks using wax, watercolor, stamps, and ink with both traditional and non-traditional tools.
+In this session we'll explore several ways of introducing imagery using wax, collage, customized stamps, and ink with both traditional and non-traditional tools.
 Through guided exercises we'll push your paintings in new directions as you discover new additions to your visual vocabulary.
 Come with an open mind and ready to make experimental work in a fun, relaxed atmosphere.
 If you haven't worked with encaustic before I'll get you up to speed on the basics that you'll build on throughout our week together.

 Using stencils offer simple ways to develop striking forms in your wax paintings.
 I'll demonstrate several techniques using pre-cut stencils to add lines, shapes, texture and simple imagery to your work.
 You can use stencils to carve a design directly into your paintings or apply different mediums through them using wax, pastels and more.
 We'll also discuss the best uses for stencils made of different materials, as well as how the thickness of the stencil changes its possible applications with wax.